cen4010-s2021-g04/M1/README.md

 **Connects the user to their contacts based on free time**

-&nbsp;&nbsp;&nbsp;-Instead of your everyday calendar that provides a clear view into your scheduled events on a daily, weekly or monthly basis, our web app focuses on a user’s &nbsp;&nbsp;&nbsp;&nbsp;availability in order to provide an all inclusive view into the user’s and their contact’s free time.
+&nbsp;&nbsp;&nbsp;-Instead of your everyday calendar that provides a clear view into your scheduled events on a daily, weekly or monthly basis, our web app focuses on a user’s availability in order to provide an all inclusive view into the user’s and their contact’s free time.

 **Dashboard calendar focuses on availability instead of blocked off time**